FStarLang/FStar/pulse/CONTRIBUTING.md

 against the F* sources.
 An opam installation of F* (or a binary package) will not work.

+Optionally, to extract C code, you must set the `KRML_HOME` environment variable.
+This should point to your clone of the Karamel repository.

 Then, you can extract the rules and recompile everything with `make -j boot` from the Pulse root directory.